The fall opening of colleges: Upheaval, pandemic weirdness and a fragile stability

 The public university in Arizona confronted the steep challenge of squelching infection threats on multiple campuses in the Phoenix area as it delivered a mix of face-to-face and online instruction to 74,000 students.
-What’s more, the novel coronavirus surged across Arizona during the summer and made the state one of the nation’s most worrisome viral hot spots.
+What’s more, the virus surged across Arizona during the summer and made the state one of the nation’s most worrisome hot spots.

 Yet Gettysburg’s opening crumbled, while Arizona State’s held up.

 The college sent more than half its students home this month after infections were found to be spreading at an alarming rate.
-The university, meanwhile, kept its teaching and housing plans intact while it conducted tens of thousands of viral tests of students and employees since Aug.
+The university, meanwhile, kept its teaching and housing plans intact while it conducted tens of thousands of coronavirus tests on students and employees since Aug.
 1. Arizona State reported 355 active cases among students as of last week, and just 96 of those lived in campus housing.

 Arizona State President Michael M. Crow is cautiously optimistic about the fall term.
-But he knows covid-19 isn’t going to vanish any time soon.
+But he knows the virus isn’t going to vanish any time soon.

 “We’re operating under the assumption that covid is a permanent partner to the human ecosystem that we have to manage for the foreseeable future,” Crow said.
 “And we’re operating under that very, very daunting notion because it affects so many things that we do.”